deepestshade/igir-scripts/README.md

-## Igir Scripts
+# Igir Scripts

 This is a set of scripts used to manage ROMS for use on retro gaming devices.
-These scripts leverge the excellent cross-platform CLI tool [Igir](https://igir.io) to organize and greatly reduce the number of ROMs stored on devices.
+These scripts leverage the excellent cross-platform CLI tool [Igir](https://igir.io) to organize and greatly reduce the number of ROMs stored on devices.

+I am sharing these scripts as a reference for others to adopt to their individual workflows.
+Feel free to fork and modify.

-### Workflow
+## Workflow

 `External Drive` -> `roms-raw` -> `roms-filtered` -> `roms-per-device`

-Each step of the workflow reduces the size of each ROM set, and sorts the ROMs in a directory and naming structure that each discreet device expects.
+Each step of the workflow reduces the size of each ROM set and sorts the ROMs in a folder and naming structure that each device expects.

-#### Workflow Components

-### 1. (Mostly unfiltered ROMs) roms-raw (~2TB)
+### 1. Mostly unfiltered ROMs: roms-raw (~2TB)

-These are symlinks to a 5TB external drive, with a mix of semi-hand-curated ROMs.
-In some cases I extract downloads to the `/mnt/archive/roms` directory and hand pick the systems I want to use, especially around No-Intro and Redump, where I only care about a handful of systems or discs.
+These are symlinks to a 5TB external drive, with a mix of downloaded hand-organized ROMs.
+In some cases I extract downloads to the `/mnt/archive/roms` directory and hand pick the systems I want to use This is especially the case around No-Intro and Redump, where I only care about a handful of systems or discs.

 I won't get into specifics on sourcing ROMS, but in general I leverage: